How the Tesla Powerwall Works

 Powering Your Home With Powerwalls

-Because the average Powerwall produces about 5 kW of continuous power, at least two Powerwalls is the recommendation for the average house.
-However, how many home batteries needed depends on the electricity usage of your home and the desired electricity offset.
+Because the average Powerwall produces about 5 kW of continuous power, at least two Powerwalls are recommended for the average house.
+However, how many home batteries are needed depends on the electricity usage of your home and the desired electricity offset.